alibaba/graph-learn/docs/en/dgs/dataloader.md

 ## Data Loading Barrier

-Sometimes, users may want to deploy their own data-loading cluster with multiple dataloader instances.
 To help users track the data-loading progress of the cluster, we provide a barrier mechanism to check the status of data produced from dataloader to dgs service at a synchronized view.